SenPierre/ArchipelagoOoA/worlds/tloz_ooa/docs/ooa_setup_fr.md

-# Guide d'installation de The Legend of Zelda : Oracle of Seasons
+# Guide d'installation de The Legend of Zelda : Oracle of Seasons # TODO ADAPT

 ## Logiciel requis